ScAAN/waterfrontmap/README.md

 - Add Address Hone-in Capability
 - Continue To Add New Data

-# Recent Notes From Project
+# Recent Notes For Project

 ## How to add info to map (Billy's Guide)